-Along with a minature steam train – Our Glyndwr.
-Offically named in memory of Mr Glyn Thomas former Directing Secretary of SWMM.
+We also take you back to the days of steam with our minature steam train named Glyndwr.
+This was named in memory of Mr Glyn Thomas former Director and Secretary of SWMM.

 50 years later we still have coal miners volunteering their time and experiences at the museum, they all have many a memory to tell, the good, the bad and the funny stories.
 The banter these guys had underground still happens at SWMM and its an honour to work alongside them.

 A 50th Anniversary is a fantastic achivement and we are very proud of South Wales Miners’ Museum and all it has achived since 1972.